 There are drawbacks to the PowerAccess.
 The same Compound Leverage system that gives you great leverage also means the handles have to travel twice the distance to move the jaws.
 When you are working with the tool in your hand the pliers jaws do not open as wide.
 The other tools on the SOG PowerAccess are serviceable but not as good as our overall top picks the Wave+ or FREE P4.

 We can’t list the best full-size multi tool pliers without including the Leatherman Crunch (Buy on Amazon) because it is the only tool that includes locking pliers.
 Leatherman used an ingenious folding mechanism where one side of the pliers detaches from the handle and then tucks inside for storage.

-The other tools are solid and functional if unremarkable, the star of the show are the locking pliers that can grip 1 inch diameter pipe securely.
+The other tools are solid and functional if unremarkable, the star of the show is the locking pliers that can grip 1-inch diameter pipe securely.
 Removing the adjustment screw reveals a built-in hex adapter that works with standard 1/4 inch hex bits.
 There is also a package set that includes a bit kit and leather sheath (Buy on Amazon), well worth the few extra dollars for the added functionality.

 Best Knife: Leatherman Charge+ TTi

 If you want a premium knife blade on your full-size multi tool you only have two options – you can either get the Charge Plus with 154CM or the Charge+ TTi with S30V blade steel.

 The top of the line Leatherman Charge+ TTi (Buy on Amazon) uses titanium scales and premium S30V blade steel while the Leatherman Charge+ (Buy on Amazon) uses aluminum scales and upgraded 154CM blade steel.